Martina-Scheffler/GPU-Computing/README.md

 This will print all effective bandwidths for all configurations and generate two plots:
 - A comparison of max. effective bandwidths between the kernels for different matrix sizes
 - A comparison of execution times between CPU and GPU algorithms

+## Final Project - Sparse Matrix Transposition
+### Testing using DataSet
+More information on the used matrices can be found in `FinalProject/README.md`.